 The Runtime Configurator also offers a Watcher service and a Waiter service.
 The Watcher service watches a specific key pair and returns when the value of the key pair changes, while the Waiter service waits for a specific end condition and returns a response once that end condition has been met.

-You use Runtime Configurator through using the
+You use Runtime Configurator through using the gcloud CLI, or as a standalone API.

 A Config resource contains a hierarchical list of variables.
 You can create different configurations for different purposes.
 For example, you can separate configurations based on environment (prod, dev, test), based on different tiers of applications or services (back end, front end), or based on entities (one configuration per user of your application).